UPPMAX/uppmax_intro_cases/docs/overview.md

 ## SNIC
 - SNIC — the Swedish National Infrastructure for Computing
-- SNIC and Uppsala University fund UPPMAX. — UU’s supercomputing centre.
+- SNIC and Uppsala University fund UPPMAX — UU’s supercomputing center.
 - Mission for SNIC: to provide a quality high-performance computing environment nationally

 ## UPPMAX missions
-- Run the clusters placed in Uppsala.
+- Runs the clusters placed in Uppsala.
 - More details in the afternoon about Organisational orienteering!